jillesvangurp/jsonj/README.md

 # Changelog

+- 1.35 Filter out characters that are not allowed in XML as well.
+This should fix some weird parsing issues I'm seeing with Jackson.
 - 1.34 Filter out iso control codes during serialization.
 - 1.33 JsonJ now deployed in Maven Central again.
 - 1.30 Fix for incorrect shape type when using pointShape in GeoJsonSupport